Minimax Optimal Quantization of Linear Models: Information-Theoretic Limits and Efficient Algorithms: Algorithms for Learning and Quantizing Linear Models

-We now propose several learning codes that achieve $\ell_2$-risks asymptotically matching the lower bound to the minimax risk.
-These quantized learning algorithms provide upper bounds on the minimax risk that, together with the lower bound given by Thm. \ref{thm:minimax_error_lower_bound}, prove the tightness of the lower bound (up to constant factors), along with completely characterizing the threshold bit-budget (as discussed in \eqref{eq:threshold_bit_budget}) required to learn a model $\thetav$ from linear observations $\Xv = \Wv\thetav + \vv$ under bit-budget constraints.\\
+We now propose several learning codes that achieve $\ell_2$-risks asymptotically matching the lower bound to the minimax risk, while requiring $B + o_d(1)$ bits per dimension, where $o_d(1) \to 0$ as $d \to \infty$.
+These algorithms provide upper bounds on the minimax risk that together with Thm. \ref{thm:minimax_error_lower_bound}, prove the tightness of the lower bound (up to constant factors), completely characterizing the threshold budget (eq. \eqref{eq:threshold_bit_budget}) required to learn a model $\thetav$ from linear observations under bit-budget constraints.

-We first discuss the $\ell_2$-risk of a straightforward strategy in Sec. \ref{subsec:naive_learning_and_quantization} that initially learns model $\thetav$ from observations $\Xv$ ignoring any bit-budget constraints, and subsequently does a uniform scalar quantization of the learned model.
-Such a na\"ive strategy is highly sub-optimal since it's $\ell_2$-risk grows linearly with dimension as $O(d)$.\\